emeinhardt/gregex/README.md

  - `Python 2.7`
     - `glypy` does not currently support Python 3.
         - `gregex` should otherwise be Python 3 compatible.
+    - Note that nearly every direction for further development of this package depends on third-party packages that have at best limited support for Python 2.

 To set up a new conda environment that contains this repository's dependencies,
 1. `git clone` this repository to a filepath of your choice.